The B2B Marketing Strategy Guide

 “.......as workplace cultures evolve and millennials constitute the majority of the workforce….....messages that once seemed professional now feel outdated.”

 One way you need to communicate is via social media.
 That means the tone, content and format of messages must suit those channels.
-Punchy and attention-grabbing has definitely replaced staid and overly-professional.
+Punchy and attention-grabbing has definitely replaced staid and overly-professional when trying to connect with individual consumers.

 Today’s B2B Buyer Journey